 The Orvis Pro Insulated Convertible Mittens are pretty much the same as the fly fishing gloves above but these fishing gloves are loaded with quality insulation to ensure anglers who venture out to go fly fishing on even the coldest days have warm hands.

 You might think these gloves are insulated with wool but it’s actually Primaloft and 80 grams of it too, which is used in ice-fishing suits.
 You can choose to have your fingers open so you can use each finger for line control or fly fishing tasks like changing flies and when it gets too cold, fold over the mitts for some serious warmth.

 This pair of gloves also features a padded, rubber-ish, grippy fabric on the palm so you can handle your rod with ease and feel it well while casting.
 The fishing gloves are not waterproof though, unlike the other gloves, but the polyurethane coating does a good job of block water from entering the gloves while you’re fishing.

 Winter fly fishing gloves are like normal gloves but are designed to ensure your hands stay warm and that you can still use them, even when spending extended periods of time in the cold fly fishing.

 Each glove will come with features that ensure you can still do fly fishing tasks like control your line while you fish or tie on a fly while creating a barrier that stops freezing waters and air from turning each finger blue.

 Why do you need gloves to fish in the winter?

 Fly fishing in the winter often means the ground is covered in snow, the waters and freezing, and it’s so frosty that even your guides freeze up while fishing.
 Having even one finger exposed during weather like this can lead to frostbite and it will certainly lead to discomfort.

-For anglers to enjoy fly fishing in winter, a great pair of gloves is a must.
+For anglers to enjoy winter fly fishing, or even winter streamer fly fishing, a great pair of gloves is a must.